ajmwagar/blog/content/about.md

 Passionate about sailing, fishing, motorcycles, motorsports, camping, the works.

-Collector of Vinyl records, esoteric transportation options, and bad jokes.
+Collector of vinyl records, esoteric transportation options, and bad jokes.

 Professionally, I work in techonology.
 Mostly software, sometimes hardware. **Read more about my work [here](/work).**